danpaul81/training/02_advanced_container/Readme.md

+### Running a web-service app & exploring container

+#### 1. Run app and expose webservice

-Run a container including a webservice
+run a container including a webservice

-docker run --name webservice -p 5000:5000 803113055342.dkr.ecr.eu-west-1.amazonaws.com/danielpaul:latest
+`docker run --name webservice -p 5000:5000 803113055342.dkr.ecr.eu-west-1.amazonaws.com/danielpaul:latest`

+--name defines a name for the running container
+-p exposes container app running on port 5000 to node VM port 5000

+As this container now displays its log on the console open a second console to your vm

-Now open http://[IP of your VM]:5000 in your browser
+open http://[IP of your VM]:5000 in your browser

+#### 2. Inspect content of running container

+##### 2.1 Inspect Container

-docker inspect webservice
+`docker inspect webservice`

-note the "mergeddir (or run docker inspect webservice |grep MergedDir)
+note the "mergeddir (or run `docker inspect webservice | grep MergedDir`)

-sudo ls [MergedDir] will show root filesystem inside container sudo ls [MergedDir]/golangweb will show content of application directory
+`sudo ls [MergedDir]` will show root filesystem inside container

+`sudo ls [MergedDir]/golangweb` will show content of application directory

-Explore access into container environment
+##### 2.1 Execute into container environment

-docker exec -it webservice /bin/bash
+`docker exec -it webservice /bin/bash`

 You now have a root shell inside the container

-try to create a file inside /golangweb/
+try to create a file inside directory /golangweb/

-touch /golangweb/helloworld
+`touch /golangweb/helloworld`

 Exit container

-exit
+`exit`

-re-run sudo ls [MergedDir]/golangweb
+re-run `sudo ls [MergedDir]/golangweb`

-should show newly created file
+should show newly created file in the host file system